 SilkPay, “The complete guide to WeChat mini-programs for your business”, 2020

 The Journal of Asian Finance, Economics, and Business, “Factors Influencing Customers to Use Digital Banking Application in Yogyakarta, Indonesia”, 2020

-Alhassany & Faisal, “Factors influencing the internet banking adoption decision in North Cyprus: an evidence from the partial least square approach of the structural equation modeling”, 2018
+Alhassany & Faisal, “Factors influencing the internet banking adoption decision in North Cyprus: an evidence from the partial least square approach of the structural equation modelling”, 2018

 Ananda, Devesh & Lawati, “What factors drive the adoption of digital banking?
 An empirical study from the perspective of Omani retail banking”, 2020